klharp/SQL-Employee-Database/README.md

 A table schema wiwth each of the six CSV files, specifying data types, primary keys, foreign keys, and other constraints was created and data from each of the CSV files was imported (schema.sql).

 ### Data Analysis

-With tables all configured, the data was analyzed (query.sql):
+With tables all configured, the data was analyzed.
+Testing and development of the queries done in a file titled, query_testing.sql and the final queries in the file, query.sql:

 1. Listing the following details of each employee: employee number, last name, first name, sex, and salary.